hirememorey/election_game/DEVELOPER_HANDOFF.md

 **The project is in excellent shape with a solid foundation, clear architecture, and comprehensive improvements.
 All major bugs have been fixed, new features are fully functional and tested, and the game is ready for extensive playtesting.**

-**The most immediate opportunity is completing the Action Points system frontend implementation, which will unlock the full potential of the multiple-actions-per-turn system and provide a much more engaging gameplay experience.**
+**The most immediate opportunity is testing the new Apple-level design system and gathering user feedback, which will help validate the design decisions and identify any UX improvements needed.**

 **The codebase is well-documented, thoroughly tested, and follows clear patterns that make it easy to extend and maintain.
 The next developer has a strong foundation to build upon with clear technical direction and strategic priorities established.**